 DUI Lawyers and DWI Lawyers of Rapid City, SD

 Looking for a good DUI lawyer doesn’t have to be a difficult or intimidating task.
 RENSCH LAW has many years of experience and is here to help you.
-In Misdemeanor cases RENSCH LAW can make most appearances for the defendant without the defendant present in court so valuable work days are not wasted.
+In Misdemeanor cases, RENSCH LAW can make most appearances for the defendant without the defendant present in court so valuable workdays are not wasted.

-A DUI arrest occurs if a person drives with a blood alcohol content (BAC) .08% or more by weight of alcohol in blood, or if a person is under the influence of alcohol, marijuana, or other drug.
+A DUI arrest occurs if a person drives with a blood alcohol content (BAC) of .08% or more by weight of alcohol in blood, or if a person is under the influence of alcohol, marijuana, or other drugs.
 A DUI can also cost a person a commercial driver’s license.
 A second offense DUI will render a truck driver ineligible for a commercial driver’s license and can result in the loss of one ‘s livelihood.
-A second offense also has onerous burdens of expensive alcohol treatment, actual jail time, and participation in twice daily preliminary breath tests (known as the 24/7 program), disallowing the consumption of alcohol for one year from the date of sentence.
+A second offense also has onerous burdens of expensive alcohol treatment, actual jail time, and participation in twice-daily preliminary breath tests (known as the 24/7 program), disallowing the consumption of alcohol for one year from the date of sentence.